robgon-art/benford/README.md

 # **Benford's Law - A Simple Explanation**
 What Latif Nasser didn't tell us about the "First-Digit Law" on his Netflix show, Connected.

-This repository contains the source code and data for my article on Medium.
+This repository contains the source code and data for <a href="https://towardsdatascience.com/benfords-law-a-simple-explanation-341e17abbe75">my article on Medium</a>.

 You can see the code that produced the graphs in the Google Colab here: